windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 Create a new background script:

-1. choose JavaScript
+1. Choose JavaScript.
-1. name it "Open Data tab"
+1. Name the script "Open Data tab".
-1. paste in the code below
+1. Paste in the code below.
-1. turn off "Run on start"
+1. Turn off "Run on start".

 ```javascript
 // Background script: Open Data tab